GetUSB.info Logo

 Port Hub for MacBook Connects via USB from Satechi

-Port Hub, MacBook
+Port Hub for MacBook

 Port Hub Provides Six Connection Options via USB

 The Satechi Port Hub adapter extends the functionality of your M1 MacBook Pro laptop.
 It has all of the necessary ports, including a USB4 port, Gigabit Ethernet, a USB-C data port, two USB-A data ports, and an audio jack port.
-The Pro Hub Mini is the only adapter you need, with a plethora of options for fast data transfer and a modern aluminum design.
+The Pro Hub Mini is the only adapter you need, with a wide range of options for fast data transfer and a modern aluminum design.

 Designed to complement your MacBook ports, it includes two USB-A 3.0 data ports, one USB-C data port capable of up to 5 Gbps, Gigabit Ethernet, and a 3.5mm audio jack.

-Having designed multiple technology products this product does ask the question about the relationship between the physical connection between the port hub and the Mac computer.
-From the image, as I have not tested this product, it appears the physical connection of the audio jack and two USB-C connectors will make for a durable mating.
+Having designed multiple technology products, this product does raise a question about the physical connection between the port hub and the MacBook.
+From the image (as this unit has not been tested here), it appears the audio jack and dual USB-C connectors provide a reasonably durable mating.

-Port Hub, USB-C
+Port Hub connected via USB-C

 Important

-• The MacBook Pro (16 inch, M1 Pro/Max, 2021)’s MagSafe 3 port can charge up to 140W
+• The MacBook Pro (16 inch, M1 Pro/Max, 2021) MagSafe 3 port can charge up to 140W

 • The USB4 port can only charge up to 100W